ineelhere/code-with-go/documentation/76-context.md

-Your program is a simple HTTP server written in Go that defines an HTTP handler function called `hello`.
+This program is a simple HTTP server written in Go that defines an HTTP handler function called `hello`.
 This handler uses the request's context to implement a timeout for processing the request.

 Here's a breakdown of the code: